storyandpixel/appdocumentary.com/_posts/2015-12-29-the-app-behind-app---part-1.md

 layout: post
 title: The App Behind App - Part 1
 author: Jake
+long: true
 ---

 {% animated_svg /images/animated-svgs/ut-quantify-post-1-1.svg %}

 If you've been following the progress of the film to any degree, there is a chance you've heard us mention that we made a little tool to help with the filmmaking process.
-One of our sponsors, UserTesting, loved the idea that the filmmakers behind a doc about apps were discovering what it took to create an app themselves.
+One of our sponsors, [UserTesting](http://www.usertesting.com), loved the idea that the filmmakers behind a doc about apps were discovering what it took to create an app themselves.
 So they teamed up with us to bring you a little of the behind the scenes journey of the app behind App.

 ## Quantify - Rate Time in Realtime